iamskp99/chi-redis/README.md

-A demo app for testing redis integration with GO.
+A demo app for testing redis integration with Go